Canada's Quebec expected to announce new restrictions as coronavirus cases rise

 Ontario, Canada's most populous province, on Monday reported a new daily high of 700 cases, with a bit more than a day's worth of samples still pending at labs, latest data showed.
 The number of patients in hospital is also rising steadily, reaching 128, the data showed.

-Canada garnered praised after it reported zero deaths for the first time since March earlier this month, but health officials are now warning that some local authorities could be overwhelmed unless the wave of infections was curbed.
+Canada garnered praise earlier this month, after it reported zero deaths for the first time since March, but health officials are now warning that some local authorities could be overwhelmed unless the wave of infections is curbed.

-(Reporting By Allison Lampert in Montreal and Allison Martell in Toronto; editing by Grant McCool)
+(Reporting By Allison Lampert in Montreal and Allison Martell and Mahad Arale in Toronto; editing by Grant McCool and David Gregorio)

 ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net))